The Components of an Advance Directive

 Where There’s A Living Will There’s A Way

 A Living Will is a roadmap for the important player in your life: The doctors use this as a guide to manage your care, and your Health Care Proxy uses it to make sure what you want is being fulfilled.

 This lets you choose the types of medical treatments you want, and the types you don’t want.
 This focuses on life-support treatments and medical procedures, devices, or medications to keep you alive when your body might not be able to keep itself alive on its own.
 If you’re suffering from a terminal or progressive illness, if you’re ill and unlikely to recover, or if you’re in a coma (persistent vegetative state).

 Enough Talk, Let’s Do This!

-1. Obtain your state's living will or advance health directive form.
-[Find your state's Advance Directive form here!]
+1. Obtain your state's Living Will or Advance Healthcare Directive form.
+[Find your state's Advance Directive form here]

 2. Indicate whether you would like to receive life-support treatments at the end of life or whether you would not like to receive life-support treatments at the end of life.